 Cottar’s Safari Camp

-Four tented family suites dot the Kenyan property’s grounds—each with its own dining room (a convenient feature for young ones not ready to join the mess tent’s communal table).
-Parents shouldn’t hesitate to request Calvin Cottar as their guide.
-According to Gordon, his $1,000 day rate is worth every penny.
-(See “Unraveling the Mara-Serengeti”.) $ From $530 a person per night; Greater Masai Mara; 254-733/773-378; cottars.com.
+It’s hard to think of a more perfect campsite, chosen by Calvin Cottar’s great-grandfather Charles, who came out from Oklahoma in 1909 to become the country’s first professional hunter.
+Operated by Calvin and Louise Cottar, this camp lies at the easternmost end of Kenya's Maasai Mara on a private 6,000-acre conservancy.
+Four tented family suites dot the property’s grounds—each with its own dining room (a convenient feature for young ones not ready to join the mess tent’s communal table).
+Parents shouldn’t hesitate to request Calvin Cottar as their guide; according to Gordon, his $1,200 day rate is worth every penny. $ From $530 a person per night; Greater Masai Mara; 254-733/773-378; cottars.com.

 Footsteps Across the Delta

-The three-tent camp at Shinde, Botswana, is ideal for families of up to six, who can rent it out in its entirety.
-While it lacks a pool, kids aren’t likely to notice thanks to the Young Explorer’s program; guide Paul Molesing teaches a range of bushcraft, from how to make a fire using leaves and sticks to how to carve a bow and a quiver of arrows.
+The three-tent camp in the private Shinde Reserve, Botswana, is ideal for families of up to six, who can rent it out in its entirety.
+While it lacks a pool, kids aren’t likely to notice thanks to the Young Explorer’s program; guides Omphile or Moses teache a range of bushcraft, from how to make a fire using leaves and sticks to how to carve a bow and a quiver of arrows.
 Safaris start at $4,805 a person for six nights; Okavango Delta Safari Reserves; 800-242-2434; expertafrica.com.

 Singita Faru Faru Lodge

-The two-bedroom family suite at this camp in the Grumeti Reserves won’t disappoint.
+The two-bedroom family suite at this lodge in the Singita Grumeti Reserves won’t disappoint.
 Tech-starved kids can plop themselves by the lounge TV, and creative types can nurture their talents through activities like sketching, painting and flower-pressing.
-(See “Update Singita Grumeti”.)
-Rooms start at $925 a person per night; Serengeti National Park; 27-21/683-3424; singita.com.
+Rooms start at $1,270 per person per night; Serengeti National Park; 27-21/683-3424; singita.com.

 $ Establishment accepts no charge/credit cards or accepts cards other than the American Express Card.